thakurtanya/kontikilabsDevelopers/doc/source/Understanding-AlterNlu.rst

 The console gives you insight on the below with the help of tabular and statistical graphical display:

 	-	**Intent Distribution:**
-		It represents that number of intents created as shown in fig 1.3.
-It also represents the numerical proportions for the number of sentences present in each of the intents(count) and their respective percentages(count percent).
+		It represents that number of intents created and the numerical proportions for the number of sentences present in each of the intents(count) and their respective percentages(count percent).

 			.. image:: https://raw.githubusercontent.com/thakurtanya/kontikilabsDevelopers/master/images/intent-distribution.png